Your character is showing!

 In today’s episode of my Culture Leadership Charge video series, I make the case for strong service character.
 What our workplaces, families, and communities need – right now – is high moral and ethical quality of interactions from each of us.

 My Culture Leadership Charge series features short (two-to-three-minute) videos that describe proven culture leadership and service leadership practices that boost engagement, service, and results across your work teams, departments, regions, and even your entire company.

 Each episode’s “charge” is a challenge for everyone in your organization – not just leaders – to refine their behaviors and ensure everyone is treated respectfully at all times.View @scedmonds #Culture #Leadership Charge video series on @YouTube http://drtc.me/ytube & @Vimeo http://drtc.me/vimeo Click To Tweet

-Photo © Chris Edmonds on iStock.
+Photo © Lisa F. Young – Adobe Stock.
 All rights reserved.

 Disclosure of Material Connection: Some of the links in the post above are “affiliate links.”
-This means if you click on the link and purchase the item, I will receive an affiliate commission.
-Regardless, I only recommend products or services I use personally and believe will add value to my readers.
-I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”
+This means if you click on the link and purchase the item, Chris will receive an affiliate commission.
+Regardless, Chris only recommend products or services he uses personally and believes will add value to his readers.
+Chris is disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”